In which a billionaire family threatens to run away from home as the rest of us are asked to be sad about it

 Billy “Sky” Walker, Defensive backfield coach.
 The most junior of the coaches.
 When not wearing mirrored aviators, he appears to be staring off at clouds.
 No one is entirely sure what he teaches at the high school.

-The school has legendary graduates, including football luminaries, but the football program has fallen on hard times.
+THE BACKGROUND: The school has legendary graduates, including football luminaries, but the football program has fallen on hard times.
 Last year’s Varsity team had great potential scuttled by a teachers’ strike (and resulting forfeited games) and reckless personalities.
 During the prior school year, an alcohol-fueled party resulted in several seniors and then-juniors getting caught with or near alcohol–a violation of the school’s rigid Athletic Code.
 Several of this year’s seniors were banned from sport, and several more were allowed on the team only on the strictest probation.
 It is suspected that even more seniors–including football players–were at the party and escaped Athletic Code justice.

 THE SCENE: